 “After that I was stronger because I knew what I was doing and didn’t have the uncertainty of when I was going to be back.”

-Forced to spend a long time away from the group, David tells me that the mental battle was as challenging as the physical one.
+Forced to spend a long time away from the group, Raya tells me that the mental battle was as challenging as the physical one.

-“I came in a bit later and finished at four or five o’clock.
+“I came in a bit later and finished at four or five o’clock," he says.

 “My whole life changed and I felt lonely because there were days when I didn’t see my team-mates; when they were coming in from training I’d often be doing something else.
 A lot of the time I wouldn’t even be able to eat with them.”

-One person by David’s side throughout the rehabilitation process was Brentford’s Senior Physiotherapist, Nick Stubbings.
-David was quick to praise his impact.
+One person by Raya's side throughout the rehabilitation process was Brentford’s senior physiotherapist, Nick Stubbings.
+Raya is quick to praise his impact.